Ezi-code/Guidance/README.md

 - Run `python manage.py migrate` and and migrate to create the database

 - Create a superuser accounts for testing purposes `python manage.py creatsuperuser` and follow the prompts to create a superuser accoutns .

+# Note
+- All tasks that needs to be done are stated in TODO.md file